pyIcarus/pyIcarus.github.io/aboutme.md

 - Intensive Care Unit (ICU) Nurse
 - I can write clean Python code
-- I can build normalized SQL database structures for transational and warehousing systems
+- I can build normalized SQL database structures for transactional and warehousing systems
 - I'm humble, hungry, and smart [Lencioni, P. (2016).
 The Ideal Team Player.]

 What else do you need?